francisco-forero-pataquiva/btc_price-profit_api/README.md

 ## About <a name = "about"></a>

-This an API that works as the backend of <a href = "https://www.test.com/">this project</a>.
+This is an API that works as the backend of <a href = "https://bitcoin-chart-project.web.app/">this project</a>.
 It was written using FastAPI and uses MongoDB.

 ### Installing